zenledger/gemini-api-rb/README.md

   # add `secret` and `api_key` if you need to access authenticated endpoints.
   conf.secret = ENV["GEMINI_API_SECRET"]
   conf.api_key = ENV["GEMINI_API_KEY"]

-  # uncomment if you want to use version 2 of the API
-  # which is opt-in at the moment
-  #
-  # conf.use_api_v2
 end
 ```